CMecrow/CM-Project-5/README.md

     - Post a question about a specific product
     - Answer user questions

-These user stories were added to a kanabn board created in Projects in Github.
+These user stories were added to a kanabn board created in Projects in Github [here](https://github.com/users/CMecrow/projects/2).
 The kanban board contains four columns:
 - Backlog: This is where user stories that may not be added in this iteration of the project are kept.
 Refering to the MoSCoW prioritization categories, these can be considered 'could have'.
 - Todo: Where all essential user stories that have not yet been worked on are stored, these can be considered 'must have'.
 - In Progress: Where all user stories that are currently being worked on are located.